 to the full amount of their Director fees and receiving matching

-contributions from the Company of 50% of their contributions, excluding
+contributions from the Company of from 10% to 50% of their contributions,

-the Company who are employees of the Company serve without compensation for
+who are employees of the Company serve without compensation for their

 the Board regarding nominees for election to the Board and Board Committee

-condition of the Company and its internal controls.
-It also reviews audit
+condition of the Company, its internal controls and audit program, the

-and other reports of the independent auditors and actions to be taken
+performance and findings of internal audits, and any action to be taken

-thereon by management.
-The Audit Committee held five meetings during the
+independent auditors.
+The Audit Committee held two meetings during the last

-last fiscal year.
-Audit Committee members are Directors Berman (chairman),
+fiscal year.
+Committee members are Directors Pontikes (Chairman), McKenzie